STEP 1: Review the eligibility and competitiveness details to ensure you have met all eligibility requirements before starting an application.

 STEP 4: Download, complete, and upload the SRTS supporting document templates.

-When Developing a Competitive SRTS Major Grant Application, there are supporting documents which must be submitted in addition to the information captured in MGS.
+When Developing a Competitive SRTS Major Grant Application, there are supporting documents that must be submitted in addition to the information captured in MGS.

 The Application Completeness Checklist provides an overview of the supporting documents required, which includes such items as your school’s SRTS action plan, your parent and student survey results, maps and photos, and all non-infrastructure funding requests and budget details.